 - Advisory fees and administrative fees charged by mutual funds and/or ETPs

 - Deferred sales charges (on mutual funds or annuities)

 - Wire transfer and electronic fund processing fees

-Neither RiverFront nor any of its supervised persons accept compensation for the sale of securities or other investment products, including asset-based sales charges or service fees from the sale of mutual funds.
-Certain RiverFront employees receive compensation based in part on gross sales of RiverFront’s investment programs and Funds.
-This basis point incentive compensation received varies by the investment program/Fund.
-This practice presents a conflict of interest because it gives RiverFront or our employees an incentive to recommend investment programs and/or Funds based on the compensation received, in addition to a client’s needs.
+Neither RiverFront nor any of its supervised persons accept compensation for the sale of securities or other investment products, including asset-based sales charges or service fees from the sale of mutual funds or ETFs.
+Certain RiverFront associates receive compensation based in part on gross sales and assets under management of RiverFront’s investment programs and Funds.
+This compensation received by those associates is structured so that it does not incentivize the sale of any given product over another.

 Clients should review all fees charged by RiverFront, Sponsor Firms, custodians, brokers, and others to fully understand the total amount of fees incurred.